 The feeling of loneliness can be divided into three phases:

 We all suffer from temporary loneliness.
-It is usually the result of a drastic life change such as separation, relocation or job change.
-In such situations, it takes a while until you get used to the new circumstances and make new contacts.
+It is usually the result of a drastic life change such as Separation, moving or changing jobs.
+In such situations, it takes a while until you get used to the new living conditions and start socializing again.
 Depending on your mentality, this can happen quickly or take longer.

 Persistent loneliness is when the feeling of loneliness continues and deepens for several weeks after a life change.
 You get increasingly difficult to interact with other people.
-In this phase, many affected people lose the joy of their hobbies and can only smile under duress.
-At the latest now you should become active to avoid chronic loneliness.
+During this phase, many sufferers lose enjoyment of their hobbies and can only be forced to smile.
+At the latest now you should become active to avoid the chronic loneliness.

 If the loneliness has become chronic, you have already lost yourself completely in this feeling.
 You are in a vicious circle.
 On the one hand, you want social interaction with other people.
 But if someone actually approaches you or compliments you, you don't know how to deal with it.
 This increases your anger towards yourself - and your self-esteem suffers.

 The reasons why you feel lonely can vary in nature.
 Often a combination of several factors leads to the loneliness trap.
 In the following, we will list possible reasons and explain them in more detail: